KennyJoel/Emotion-Detection-via-Audio-using-Deep-Learning/README.md

 In my project I have Data Augmented the data with injecting some of the external changes in the data.
 Here are those

-Wave plot which augmented with respective sample audio

 Noise Injection : Injection the noise tin the dataset.
 Stretching : Stretching the audio file.
 Pitching: Increasing the pitch and decreasing the pitch in the audio.